 You’ll notice as well that the ink has pooled on the letters, go ahead and blot that so the paper towels can soak it up so you don’t get drips on your tote.
 Place the letters back on the plastic film and wipe off.
 Seriously, so easy.
 You can see for me that I didn’t press hard enough on the first e.
 You can tell it says ‘awesome’ but it bugs me as a perfectionist.
 This is where it being a water based ink comes in real handy.
 If it bothered me just enough, I could wash it and redo the whole thing.
 Use a different saying, different color, whatever I choose.
 This was a really fun project to make.
 I loved guest posting for another blog, this was my first time and she was really nice cause I couldn’t figure anything out.
 It was a shot in the dark and she totally helped me through it.
 Her blog is really awesome too.
 Can’t wait to work with her again!

-In honor of the last day of National Scrapbook Month, and just making it in the knick of time, I created this memory file for a brand new baby of a good friend of mine.
+In honor of the last day of National Scrapbook Month, and just making it in the nick of time, I created this memory file for a brand new baby of a good friend.
 This has turned out to be one of my favorite mini albums to date.
 I was able to use so many techniques on each and every page.
-Yes, every page is not double sided but I am ok with that.
+Every page is not double sided but I am okay with that.
 You’re able to use those pages for journaling, extra photos or even baby trinkets.

-Some nice pocket pages add some more dimension along with some instaframes.
-Love the tags and the polyester ribbon sprayed with blush and pink colorshine.
+Pocket pages add some more dimension along with a few instaframes.
+I love the tags and the polyester ribbon sprayed with blush and pink colorshine.
 Below, I disassembled the photo stack and layered it horizontal.

 Above I used some layering with the borders using the techniques Heidi showed in her My Craft Channel segment.
-I used a lot of techniques from this episode, truth is, I use a lot of her techniques.
+I used a lot of techniques from this episode.
 She is a well of information and I am an avid believer that you can never learn too much.
 Do what you can to use your talents.

 I love the collaboration of all these colors.
 It’s the perfect mix for a brand new baby, everyday cards or shabby chic scrapbooking.
 Clearly I am a Heidi fan but there are also so many other lines that are great.
 I love to get my hands on things that extend my creativity that I can showcase to others.

-So, I can now be official called a blogger!
-Call me bloggerty, blog bloggertown!
-I’m excited to take this new step in my life and also a little nervous.
+I can now be official called a blogger!
+I’m excited to take this new step in my life, but also a little nervous.
 I’ve been taking small steps out of my comfort zone for a few years now, and now is the time I take it public.
-I thrive on creativity, I get inspiration from others, I want to see others succeed and bloom into who they are truly meant to be and hopefully this is a way that I can do it.
-My life didn’t start so creative, I had a mom, aunts, grandmas and friends all guide me.
+I thrive on creativity.
+I get inspiration from others.
+I want to see others succeed and bloom into who they are truly meant to be and hopefully this is a way that I can do it.
+My life didn’t start so creative, I had a mom, aunts, grandmas, and friends all guide me.
 Now we have Pinterest, Facebook and Instagram.
-We all feed from these and it’s so easy to follow each other and create off each other.
+We all feed from these and it’s so easy to follow and create off each other.

 I’ve decided to start my first post to talk about how I fell out of my creativeness when I had my first son.
 I wasn’t looking to add more stress to my life, I thought.
 Creativity for me is a release.
 A way that I relax, a way to block out the rest of the world.
 While I know getting these supplies can be expensive, I want to try and use what I have and up-cycle.

-What I’ve used for my frame is a wooden Heidi Swapp frame that I’ve had around the house and I’ve sprayed it with Blush color shine.
-Let that sit on the frame for a good 5 minutes so that it can absorb all that shine.
+I used a wooden Heidi Swapp frame that I had around the house and sprayed it with Blush color shine.
+It sat on the frame for a good 5 minutes to absorb all that shine.
 Next I took 2 stencils, my butterfly from the Hello Today collection and the 6×6 polka dot.
 I took white acrylic paint and a cosmetic wedge and pounced in random areas to create a background.

-Now I took those same stencils and layered them over the butterfly individually, then placed them on white Bazzil cardstock.
-For the scallop stencil I used the gold color shine and for the polka dots, I used the seafoam color shine.
-I then cut them out so they looked like personal punched out butterflies and super gorgeous.
+I took those same stencils and layered them over the butterfly individually, then placed them on white Bazzil cardstock.
+For the scallop stencil, I used the gold color shine and for the polka dots, I used the seafoam color shine.
+I then cut them out so they looked like personal punched out butterflies (super gorgeous).
 I then stapled them together, added a large background stamp and pulled up their wings to add dimension.
 Heidi did a segment on My Craft Channel for this technique if you’d like to watch.

 I then added some banners, again from the Hello Today collection, to the right corner.
 I built up quite a few layers of these wanting a big, bold look.
-Lastly, at Michaels I found these laser cut wood butterflies and sprayed them with seafoam and mint color shine.
+I found these laser cut wood butterflies at Michaels and sprayed them with seafoam and mint color shine.
 Once that was on there I took my gold color shine and just half way pumped the bottle and it leaves these big splashes of gold on the project which I just love.